Nabi Yahya Mosque

 The Nabi Yahya Mosque (جَامِع ٱلنَّبِي يَحْيَىٰ) is a mosque containing the traditional tomb of Yahya (John the Baptist) in Sebastia, Nablus.
-The mosque also contains the tombs of prophets Elisha and Obadiah.
+The mosque also reputedly contains the tombs of the prophets Elisha and Obadiah.
 This mosque was originally a church.

-It is the main mosque in the Palestinian village of Sebastia, near Nablus.
-It is located in the central square of the village.
-It is constructed of large buttressed walls.
-Within its courtyard, a stairway in the small domed building leads down into a cave.
+Nabi Yahya is the main mosque in the Palestinian village of Sebastia, located in the central square.
+It is constructed of large buttressed walls and within its courtyard a stairway in the small domed building leads down into a cave.

 History

 Byzantine church

 The Nabi Yahya Mosque stands on the site identified since Byzantine times as the place where John the Baptist's body was buried by his followers.
 Matthew 14:12 records that "his disciples came and took away [John's] body and buried it".
 A church was erected on the spot of the tomb during the Byzantine era.

 Crusader cathedral

 The ruins of the crusader cathedral in the 1840s, from The Holy Land, Syria, Idumea, Arabia, Egypt, and Nubia.

 The church erected above John the Baptist's tomb was superseded by a Crusader-built church in 1160.
 It was transformed into a mosque by Saladin in 1187, although some sources say it was converted by the Mamluks in 1261.
 Nabi Yahya refers to John the Baptist in the Arabic language of Muslims, while Christians and Jews call him yūḥannā.

 In 1870, the French explorer Victor Guérin visited the place, and noted:

 At the western extremity of the monument rises a Musulman sanctuary crowned by a little cupola pierced with narrow windows, which admit a feeble light into the crypt which it covers.
 This crypt probably belongs to the ancient basilica, which was replaced by the edifice now itself in ruins.
 Descent is managed by a staircase of fifteen steps; then, after crossing a landing once closed by a monolithic door, you go down two steps, and find yourself in a crypt formerly paved with small slabs of marble in different colours, forming a sort of mosaic.
 Here lies the door of which I have just spoken: mouldings divide it into compartments; it is provided with hinges worked in the thickness of the block which composes the stone.
 This crypt, of small extent, contains a sepulchral chamber divided into three parallel arched loculi, with cut stones regularly worked between them.
 They are only seen by introducing a light across three small openings in the wall of the chamber.
 According to an ancient tradition, one of these compartments is the tomb of St. John the Baptist, and the others those of the prophets Obadiah and Elisha.